NFT Digest: The Mainstream Finally Caught Up With Crypto Art

 Outlining the Changing Role Played by Character Design

 At its core, character design is the authoring of invented characters.
-Due to this, anthropomorphism often features in the these creations, and a review of the contemporary field uncovers several meaningful uses.
+Due to this, anthropomorphism often features in these creations, and a review of the contemporary field uncovers several meaningful uses.

 It is helpful to note the distinction between characters which are narrative, and those which are not.
 For instance, we come to know the former through exposition, as with sequential art and animated cartoons.
 Story-telling requires characters, and our knowledge of narrative characters is aided with biographic insights.